 Stephen McNally from Cycul explained:

-“Cycling isn’t unpopular, it’s simply the lack of equipment and guidance that prevents schools from offering it.
+“Cycling isn’t unpopular, it’s simply the lack of equipment and guidance that prevents schools from offering it as part of the curriculum.
 We took our Ride Leader training through Cycling Ireland in 2018 which gave us access to the Southern Health Trust’s bike pod in Dungannon, located within walking distance of the schools.
-We then contacted 3 local secondary schools and arranged for a group of Year 8s from each school to go cycling during their PE class.”
+We then contacted 3 local secondary schools, St. Patricks Academy, Drumglass High and St. Patricks College and arranged for a group of Year 8s from each school to go cycling during their PE class.”

-The pupils start with training sessions in the car park, concentrating on basic bike handling, looking over their shoulder, making strong hand signals and controlling the bike at lower speeds.
-Then they go out on some quiet country roads and off road sections building up confidence before venturing through town.
+The pupils started with training sessions in the car park, concentrating on basic bike handling, looking over their shoulder, making strong hand signals and controlling the bike at lower speeds.
+Then they went out on some quiet country roads and off-road sections building up confidence before venturing through town: